Audience: You are expected to have successfully

 Macro-strings are also used

-, a syntactic construct
+by expr_chunk, a syntactic construct

 giving an expression defined by a state symbol and